How Vets Now — your pet emergency service — came into being.

 Vets Now was founded in 2001 by Richard Dixon, a veterinary surgeon who understood the pressure of being on-call round the clock while also trying to maintain a good quality of life.
 His solution was Vets Now, a dedicated out-of-hours emergency and critical care service for pets.

 In the following years, Richard and his team helped revolutionise the way emergency veterinary care was provided outside of normal surgery hours.
 He worked in partnership with local veterinary practices to offer vets and their clients an out-of-hours service.
 At the heart of this was a team of full-time vets, vet nurses and support staff who only worked at night, over weekends and during public holidays.

-We’ve also pioneered other ways to help pets, pet owners and the veterinary profession, such as our comprehensive referrals service and providing our staff with industry-leading training and development opportunities.
+We’ve also pioneered other ways to help pets, pet owners and the veterinary profession, such as our comprehensive referrals service, innovative Video Vets Now consultation platform, and providing our staff with industry-leading training.
 We also support the pet blood transfusion charity, Pet Blood Bank UK.
-Meanwhile, our three hospitals — in Glasgow, Manchester and Swindon — are home to some of the UK’s leading specialists in the field of emergency and critical care and provide care 24 hours a day, seven days a week.
+Meanwhile, our hospitals — in Glasgow and Manchester — are home to some of the UK’s leading specialists in the field of emergency and critical care and provide care 24 hours a day, seven days a week.